TheThinkingHome/device_sentinel/README.md

 Both numbers are already in Home Assistant.
 Nobody watches them because neither means anything on its own: twenty percent is two weeks on one device and Tuesday on another, and radio link quality has no shared scale at all, so the same reading is healthy on one manufacturer's hardware and dying on another's.

-> **Image placeholder:** the frozen-sensor problem.
-A door opens while the dashboard stays on "Closed", then the Device Sentinel alert arrives.

 ## The Solution

 Device Sentinel watches how often each device actually reports, and learns its rhythm.
 Every device gets its own deadline, measured from its own habits, and nobody has to guess a number.

 Your chatty motion sensor earns a tight window and gets flagged within minutes of dying.
 Your twice-a-day rain gauge earns a generous one and is left alone.
 A device you add next spring starts learning the day you pair it and arms itself once its rhythm is established.

 The same idea settles the other two.
 A radio link is judged against the floor that device has actually held, not a threshold borrowed from another manufacturer's scale.
-A battery is judged against a level you choose and against its own rate of decay.
-An AAA cell loses charge slowly and steadily, but a lithium does not: it holds almost full charge until it fails.
-The same percentage means different things depending on what is inside, so each device's own curve is learned rather than assumed.
+And a battery is judged twice: against a level you choose, and against how fast it is actually falling.

+That second judgment is the one a percentage cannot make.
+In the author's own house, one morning, a soil sensor read 82 percent and a door sensor read 24.
+The percentages say the soil sensor is in better shape.
+It was not.
+The door sensor had about a week left and the soil sensor had two months, and Device Sentinel said so on the problem list while the door sensor still read a comfortable-looking 24 percent.

 ## What It Catches